isabella232/orange-trust-badge-android/README.md

     compile(name: 'Orange_TrustBadge-release', ext: 'aar')
 }
 ```

-### Alternative methods
+#### Alternative methods

 You can also:
-* either directly copy the otb module in your project,
+* either directly copy, from the source code, the otb module in your project,
-* or import it as a new `aar` module.
+* or import it as a new `aar` module using the Android Studio New Module menu.

-In both cases you will have to add it to your dependecies as follow:
+In both cases you will have to add it to your dependecies as follow (supposing you named the new module `otb`):
 ```groovy
 dependencies {
     //android Support